 Its very hard to realise that your family is so young when

-maturity in the voices of your daughters.
+you hear the maturity in the voices of your daughters.
 So

 many potentially successful years ahead.